Author: Michele at ScriptureStudy.Guide

 - Know how to possess your physical vessel in honor and sanctification.

-- Abstain from fornication (idolatry).
+- Abstain from fornication (includes idolatry and spiritual adultery).

 - Do not lust after abnormal desires (covetousness).